wondersteve111/FSTire-An-Open-Source-Magic-Formula-Parameter-Estimation-Tool/README.md

-# FSTire:An Open Source Magic Formula Parameter Estimation Tool
+# FSTire: An Open Source Magic Formula Parameter Estimation Tool

 This work presents a study on the use of a Cascading Algorithm for determining the MF parameters, which is later packaged as a parameter estimation tool.
 Extending findings from previous research, the cascading algorithm aims